0din-ai/sidekick/FEATURES_DOCUMENTATION.md

 # 0DIN Sidekick v1.0 - Enhanced Features Documentation

 ## Overview
-0DIN Sidekick v1.0 includes 18 advanced security monitoring features for authorized testing.
+0DIN Sidekick v1.0 includes advanced security monitoring features.
 This document explains how to use each feature.

 ## Browser Compatibility